Skip to main content

 Academic

 A deeper examination of female hormonal health requires a systems-biology perspective, moving beyond a simple inventory of symptoms and treatments to an appreciation of the intricate regulatory networks that govern physiology.
-The divergence between and peptide therapies is best understood at the level of their interaction with the body’s core signaling axes, particularly the Hypothalamic-Pituitary-Gonadal (HPG) axis and the Growth Hormone (GH) axis.
+The divergence between traditional hormone replacement and peptide therapies is best understood at the level of their interaction with the body’s core signaling axes, particularly the Hypothalamic-Pituitary-Gonadal (HPG) axis and the Growth Hormone (GH) axis.

 The Hypothalamic-Pituitary-Gonadal Axis a System in Transition